-List - the goals you have for after school Do y you need an ATAR ?
-Wh at careers have you considered? et subjects do you need for your future eer choices? -- Wha at subjects are you good or better at? -- Wha at subjects do you enjoy the most? tim you aware of the costs and/or additional e constraints (such as work placement) uired for your course choices? you have a support network to help you nage the demands of senior school? e you considered School-Based renticeships or Traineeships?
-If yes, in what a?
-Do y you have back up plans ?
+List the goals you have for after school Do you need an ATAR ?
+What careers have you considered d?
+What subjects do you need for yo career choices? ur future -------------------------------------- tter at?
+What subjects do you enjoy the m nost?
+Are you aware of the costs and/or time constraints (such as work place required for your course choices?
+Do you have a support network to manage the demands of senior sc Have you considered School-Base Apprenticeships or Traineeships? area?
+Do you have back up plans?